Lord-KA/gLang/README.md

 3. Basic optimizations
 4. Translation to gAsm
 5. CMake config with fetching all hand-made dependencies
+6. Basic examples in glang

 ## TODO
-1. Create interface
-2. Convert gSPU to double
+1. Convert gSPU to double